 How do I know this?
 Our expert tour guide told us, along with many other interesting tidbits about the area and it’s history.
 Each driver and passenger receives a walkie-talkie, so it’s easy to communicate, listen, and ask questions.

-It’s worth it to may a little extra for the hay ride around the farm, Maize-o-Vision glasses (so you can always have a map of the corn maze handy) and catch-and-release fishing.
+It’s worth it to pay a little extra for the hay ride around the farm, Maize-o-Vision glasses (so you can always have a map of the corn maze handy), and catch-and-release fishing.

 This is the only farm continuing to grow Zellwood Sweet Corn – triple sweet corn that made this part of the state famous in years past.
 And sweet it is, too…we sampled some right off the stalk.
 Yes, I ate every bite, and we brought a huge bag back home with us, too.
 It’s delicious!

 Want to sample before you buy?
 Try lunch at the Cafe here.
 The Zellwood Sweet Corn Chowder is a crowd-pleaser.
 Pair it with a sandwich and a fresh-squeezed lemonade!

 THINGS TO DO IN MOUNT DORA: BASS FISHING

 As a novice fishing family, we won’t be able to tell you all of the best spots to fish in Mount Dora, or the best tackle to use.
 But we can tell you this: The Harris Chain of lakes that includes Lake Dora is called “The Bass Capital of the World” for a reason.
 While we didn’t catch a thousand fish, a picture speaks a thousand words – just take a look.

 This beauty of a bass was caught off of the dock at Lakeside Inn in Mount Dora using a spinning rod and small silver spoon lure.
 We’ve been looking forward to our youngest reeling in a catch like this for a while.
 Up until this trip he had been emptying the lakes around the southeast of sunfish and other trash fish (to include actual trash) for quite some time.